 In March of 1955, Toba Finn filed for permission to convert the property from a single-family dwelling and lodging house into a single-family dwelling and lodging house with catering and massage.
 The application was denied and her appeal to the Board of Appeal was dismissed.

-By 1962, it was owned by Ann R. Tillinghast.
 In April of 1962, she applied for (and subsequently received) permission to convert the property from a lodging house into a dormitory for Emerson College.
-It continued to be a Emerson College Dormitory in 1963.
+It continued to be an Emerson College dormitory in 1963.

-In May of 1983, Sam Y. Kim, trustee of the 317 Beacon Street Realty Trust, purchased 315-317 Beacon from Joseph DeMarco, and in August of 1983, Dorothy F. Wirth, trustee of The Beacon Group Trust, purchased 315-317 Beacon from Sam Y. Kim.
+315-317 Beacon changed hands and in August of 1983 was acquired by Dorothy F. Wirth, trustee of The Beacon Group Trust.
 The next month, she purchased 313 Beacon.

-In July of 1983 (prior to the date of Dorothy Wirth’s purchase of 315-317 Beacon), The Beacon Group filed for (and subsequently received) permission to convert 315-317 Beacon from a dormitory into twelve apartments.
-In August of 1983, it amended the permit application to include the additional of a second story to the ell at the rear of the property.
+In July of 1983, prior to taking title to 315-317 Beacon, The Beacon Group filed for (and subsequently received) permission to convert 315-317 Beacon from a dormitory into twelve apartments.
+In August of 1983, it amended the permit application to include the addition of a second story to the ell at the rear of the property.
 The application was denied and The Beacon Group’s appeal of the denial was dismissed by the Board of Appeal.